-1 Load Adobe Animate or close the current files, start a FULL HD file and set the view to FIT IN WINDOW.
+1 Load Animate or close the current files and create a new FULL HD preset file.

-4 Select the SELECTION TOOL in the TOOLS panel and the text box should be selected, then use the MODIFY menu to select CONVERT TO SYMBOL.
+4 Select the SELECTION TOOL and the text box should be selected, then use the MODIFY menu to select CONVERT TO SYMBOL.

 NOTE: Text can be Motion Tweened without converting it to a symbol, but it is a good habit to get into as other shapes do need to be converted to a symbol before they can be Motion Tweened.